sukruthmk/Sezzle-Calc/README.md

 ## Running server

-Goto server directory and install node module using `npm i`
+Goto server directory and install node modules using `npm i`

 Then run the server using this command